emroczko/CityTrafficSimulator/README.md

 ## General info
 City traffic simulator implemented by me and my friend [@Jan Szewczyński](https://github.com/lulek1410) for a university subject.
+App allows to create and delete streets, add and delete cameras and simply to simulate traffic on builded streets.
+Crossings and turns texture are checked and added/changed by the app, so user doesn't have to think about them.
+User can choose one demo project or load previously saved projects from the disk.
+Data is written to txt file.
+This application is not perfect, yet is very big, and a lot of features can be added.
+When we were starting writing the code, we didn't think how big will it be.

 ## Screenshots
 ![Main menu screenshot](Resources/Screenshots/Screenshot1.png)